jackgu1988/dSploit-scripts/README.md

 * move.js - Moves the page a few pixels up and then down constantly
 * rotate.js - Rotates images in webpage
 * reverse.js - Reverses images
+* blinkRed.js - Text is blinking red and black

 ## License
 The full license text is included in `LICENSE.txt`.